RESEARCH STRATEGIC PLAN | ENGAGING COMMUNITIES

 The Future of Cybersecurity

-November 17, 2023 | Hamilton, ON
+November 17, 2023 ·

-Contributed by Natalie Plechinger, Communications Assistant
+Contributed by: Natalie Plechinger, Communications Assistant

 On October 31, DeGroote School of Business hosted The Future of Cybersecurity webinar to discuss the evolving state of cyber security, digital innovation, and safeguarding digital privacy.
 Cybersecurity professionals representing academia, healthcare, and digital innovation explored the developing nature of digital threats and the importance of being informed on emerging trends to protect digital privacy